lotherk/tmpl/README.md

      file even though one of the scripts might have failed.
 This could lead to an unsafe httpd config or otherwise unwanted behaviour.
 The use of -f is not encouraged unless you are really sure!
-STDERR of PROGRAM is never written to temp file or output, if -c is used.
+STDERR of PROGRAM is never written to temp file or output.

 EXAMPLES